flame-cai/win64-local-ocr-tool/README.md

 ### Setup the backend
 Please follow the following steps to create the backend conda environment:
 ```
-# go to the backend folder
+# open terminal (or miniconda prompt) and go to the backend folder
 cd backend

-# create the conda environment 'san-ocr-tool'
+# create the conda environment
 conda env create -f environment.yml

 # activate the conda environment named 'ocr-tool'